U.S. Government Publications at the University of Wisconsin-Madison : Statistics

 UW-Madison Research Guides to Finding Statistics

-- Agricultural StatisticsGuide created by Steenbock Library provides links to agricultural statistics for Wisconsin, the United States, and beyond.
+- Agriculture: Data and StatisticsGuide created by Steenbock Library provides links to agricultural statistics for Wisconsin, the United States, and beyond.

-- Finding Health StatisticsGuide created by Ebling Library provides links to statistics on birth and death, particular disorders, diseases, population groups, health trends, hospital utilization, costs, and health related issues.
+- Health Data and StatisticsGuide created by Ebling Library provides links to statistics on birth and death, particular disorders, diseases, population groups, health trends, hospital utilization, costs, and health related issues.

 - National Center for Education StatisticsGuide created by MERIT Library provides suggestions for use of the NCES website.

-- Statistics on Women and Gender: Where and How to FindGuide created by UW-Madison's Women's Studies Librarian will help you find resources with statistics and data on women and gender.
+- Statistics on Women and GenderGuide created by UW-Madison's Women's Studies Librarian will help you find resources with statistics and data on women and gender.

 Statistical sources

 For the most part, the resources listed here contain statistical tables.
-If you're interested in obtaining raw data sets from which you can then generate your own tabulations, see the "data" tab on this page, or visit the UW-Madison's Data and Information Services Center.
+If you're interested in obtaining raw data sets from which you can then generate your own tabulations, see the "data" tab in this guide, or visit Research Data Services' page on Finding, Reusing, and Citing Data.

 For additional statistical resources, see the list of statistical databases on the UW-Madison's Libraries website.